jammastergirish/LLMFromScratch/README.md

 ## What You'll Learn

-By exploring this codebase, you'll gain a deep understanding of:
+By exploring the interface and codebase, you'll gain a deep understanding of:

 - **Transformer Architecture**: How decoder-only language models work from the ground up
 - **Core Components**: Attention mechanisms, normalization layers, positional encodings, and feedforward networks